jofas/blog/content/001-cargo-publish-action.md

 the silliest and most banal of tasks.
 Not even when I know that I will spend considerably more time writing the code (and debugging it!) than it will ever save me.
-In this post, we will have a look at how much[^2] effort it takes to automate publishing your Rust crate to [crates.io](https://crates.io).
+In this post, we will have a look at how to automate publishing your Rust crate.

 Publishing your crate is one of the most complex deployments out there.
 On par with publishing your app in the Apple App Store or updating your